bollewolle/pydiscogsqrcodegenerator/README.md

 4. **Settings (optional)** — Click "Settings" in the navbar to customize the text template below the QR code, manage sticker layouts, select the active layout, and configure printer offset correction.

-5. **Printer Calibration (optional)** — If printed stickers don't align with your sticker sheet, go to Settings and download the test page PDF.
+5. **Printer Calibration** *(optional, experimental)* — If printed stickers don't align with your sticker sheet, go to Settings and download the test page PDF.
 Print it at 100% scale (Actual size), measure the margins with a ruler, and enter the difference as offset values.
 For example, if the top margin measures 28mm but should be 26mm, set Offset Top to 2.
+Note: this feature is experimental and may not produce accurate results with all printers.

 6. **Export as PDF** — Click "Preview QR Code PDF" to see a page-by-page sticker preview matching your selected layout.
 Deactivate individual slots to skip already-used sticker positions.
 Click "Download QR Code PDF" to generate the printable PDF.
 Always print at "Actual size" (100%) — never use "Fit to page".